Where is Jimmy Floyd Hasselbaink now?

 Unfortunately Hasselbaink struggled at Loftus Road and he was sacked in November 2016 after a string of poor results left his side 17th in the Championship and just six points off relegation.

-Since leaving Queens Park Rangers, Hasselbaink has been working in the media as a pundit for television channels such as Sky Sports and ITV.
+After leaving Queens Park Rangers, Hasselbaink made regular guest appearances as a pundit on television channels such as Sky Sports News and ITV.

 Follow Jimmy Floyd Hasselbaink on Twitter @